 Property fraud cases triples

-The number of new property auction houses have increased in the last ten years.
+The number of new property auction houses has increased in the last ten years.
 As online letting agents have increased, so have property auction houses.

-For cash buyers, property auctioneers are an excellent opportunity to pick up a bargain.
+Property auctioneers are an excellent opportunity for cash buyers to pick up a bargain.
 Generally, you can pick up a property anything from 5 to 20% less the market value.

-The lots offered at auction are wide-ranging from houses, flats, investment properties including commercial properties too.
+The lots offered at auction are wide-ranging from houses, flats, and investment properties including commercial properties too.

 Land and ground rents are frequent entries in auction houses which is ideal for investors and builders.